rmscode/binary-garden/docs/software/microsoft-office/teams/ms-teams-phone.md

 #### Set the SIP Gateway Provisioning Server URL

-For each SIP device, reset to factory defaults and set the following SIP Gateway provisioning server URL:
+For each legacy SIP device, reset to factory defaults and set the following SIP Gateway provisioning server URL:

 `http://noam.ipp.sdg.teams.microsoft.com`

 Successfully provisioned SIP phones will display the Teams logo and a soft button for sign-in.

 #### Sign in and Out

-Only local sign-in is supported for users' personal devices.

 User Pairing and Sign in: